p4535992/foundryvtt-pointer/README.md

 This repository is no longer receiving active attention.
 In my opinion this module is complete and stable, and i'll be focusing my efforts on other modules/stuff.
 PR's are welcome and i'll try to investigate bugs and keep this module up to date with Foundry, when i find the time to do so.
 That said, feel free to keep suggesting features, if i find something interesting i may end up implementing it.

+# Build fast note

+### Prepare a release

+In the 99% of the case for prepare a release you must:

+- Launch `npm run build` this will generate all the code under the `dist` folder.
+- Launch `npm package` for zip all the contents on the `dist` folder, and build the zip file with the correct name under the  `package` folder.

+### Developing a release

+- Use `npm run build:watch` and `npm run build:link` and check some tutorial online

 # Build